 For example, if you have outbuildings or an annex you would need to include the items stored there too, as well as specialist sporting equipment.

 If you are living with family, don’t discount the children’s belongings either.
-With many children now boasting smartphones and games consoles, the sum of their paraphernalia could total thousands.
+With many children now boasting smartphones and game consoles, the sum of their paraphernalia could total thousands.

 When it comes to your most prized possessions, you will often need to declare these as high-value single items.
 Failure to declare high-value jewelry, watches, artwork, and even furniture can leave them underinsured or worse still – not covered at all.
 Furthermore, adding these just once to a long-standing policy is not enough.
 I